NobodyNada/jonathankeller.net/ctf/lamp/index.md

 Full RELRO      No canary found   NX enabled    PIE enabled     No RPATH   RW-RUNPATH   41 Symbols	 No	    0		    2	        lamp
 ```

-There's also a mysterious `run` binary that seems to invoke `lamp`; it's a weird minified/obfuscated ELF file and
+There's also a mysterious `run` binary that seems to invoke `lamp`; it's a weird minified/obfuscated ELF file, and many tools refuse to work with it without some coercing.

 Let's look at the layout of the heap to see what we're working with: